 Limitations of Manual Amazon RDS to BigQuery Migration

-- Brittle Processes: The entire mechanism to move data from Amazon RDS to BigQuery is set up manually.
+• Brittle Processes: The entire mechanism to move data from Amazon RDS to BigQuery is set up manually.
 This setup is brittle and prone to error as it requires multiple coherent steps to be executed one after the other.
-Failure of any single part of the process can cause the entire data pipeline to fail.
+Failure of any single process part can cause the entire data pipeline to fail.
 This can eventually result in data loss.

-- Constant Monitoring and Maintenance: More often than not, schema changes, and scripts break and ultimately result in data inconsistencies.
-Since you are moving critical transactional data from Amazon RDS to BigQuery, you will need to station dedicated engineering resources to constantly monitor both the infrastructure and flow of data.
+• Constant Monitoring and Maintenance: More often than not, schema changes, and scripts break and ultimately result in data inconsistencies.
+Since you are moving critical transactional data from Amazon RDS to BigQuery, you will need to station dedicated engineering resources to monitor both the infrastructure and flow of data constantly.
 This adds to the maintenance overhead.

 Conclusion